About the Interfaith Network on Mental Illness (INMI)

 INMI board of directors

-- Sue Brightman, spiritual support advocate
+- Sue Brightman, spiritual support advocate (vice chair)

 - Rabbi Deborah Bronstein, Rabbi Emerita, Congregation Har HaShem